 |Shared By:||Curt Veldhuisen on Mar 27, 2016|

-|Admins:||Scott Coldiron, Nate Ball, Jon Nelson, Micah Klesick|
+|Admins:||Scott Coldiron, Jon Nelson, Micah Klesick, Z Winters|

 1.Up the broad slab to the 12’ vertical white headwall at 9+.
-Opinions differ on whether the crux is the grunty headwall or a tricky overlap midway up the slab.
-This pitch looks discouragingly mossy from below, but the holds are clean and more traffic will help.
+Opinions differ on whether the crux is the grunty headwall move or a tricky overlap midway up the slab.
+This pitch looks mossy from below, but the holds are clean and more traffic will help.

 2.Angle slightly left up the hanging slab at 5.7 to a 5.9 finish.
-A gorgeous pitch and immaculately clean, being above the forest canopy.
+A gorgeous pitch and immaculately clean.

-3.Tighten up your laces for the 5.10 enduro pitch!
-Right off the bat is a bulge that slows most suitors (tall ones less so), even with a bolt at their face.
-From there, work through endless crimps, smears, sidesteps and bolts - 14 and you won’t skip any.
-Quite a journey!
+3.Tighten up your laces for the 5.10 enduro pitch.
+Right off the bat is a reachy bulge that slows most suitors, even with a bolt at their face.
+From there, work through endless crimps, smears, sidesteps and bolts - 14 and I doubt you'll skip any!

 4.The angle backs off, but enjoyable face climbing continues toward the large fir tree with a 5.9 crux bulge.
 Several overlaps are protected by small cams.

 5.More rambling slab climbing with bits of 5.9.
-Use the clean rock and bolts to guide you to the white rock and the top.
+Use the clean rock and bolts to guide you.

 Rap the route with double ropes (50 m minimum).
 All belay/rappel stations are double bolts.